usnmas/technology/reference/IoT/Glossary.md

 Signal-to-noise ratio is a measure used in science and engineering that compares the level of a desired signal to the level of background noise.
 SNR is defined as the ratio of signal power to the noise power, often expressed in decibels.
 A ratio higher than 1:1 (greater than 0 dB) indicates more signal than noise. [[source: Wikipedia]](https://en.wikipedia.org/wiki/Signal-to-noise_ratio)

-## carrier wave (반송파)
+## carrier wave

 In telecommunications, a carrier wave, carrier signal, or just carrier, is a waveform that is modulated with an information bearing signal for the purpose of conveying information.
-This carrier wave usually has a much higher frequency than the input signal does. [[source: Wikipedia]](https://en.wikipedia.org/wiki/Carrier_wave) / [[additional ref.
-AM FM PM PCM]](https://terms.naver.com/entry.nhn?docId=4390144&cid=60217&categoryId=60217)
+This carrier wave usually has a much higher frequency than the input signal does. [[source: Wikipedia]](https://en.wikipedia.org/wiki/Carrier_wave) / [[additional ref. 반송파 AM FM PM PCM]](https://terms.naver.com/entry.nhn?docId=4390144&cid=60217&categoryId=60217)